lespicker/tachyons-one-page-scroll/content/products/zoo-photography-workshop.md

 ## What you will learn:

-- Proper equipment for wildlife photography
+- Choosing equipment for wildlife photography
-- Best camera settings
+- How to optimize camera settings
-- Environments at zoos and aquaria and how to see them as a photographer
+- How to visualize wildlife scenes at the zoo
-- Challenging lighting conditions and how to overcome them
+- How to overcome challenging lighting conditions
+- How to make dynamic wildlife compositions
-- Composition and the different types of animal photos
+- How to create variety in your animal photos
-- Culling and efficiency in selecting your top shots
+- Work-flow secrets, culling and efficiency in selecting your top shots

 ## What to bring